The Pali Line

 The Fifth Lesson

-What five concepts, when seen to the root with penetrating knowledge, and understood to the broadest limits, such that their repellant nature is seen as it really is and one has released them in their entirety, can bring one to the uttermost Freedom of Detachment?
+What five concepts, when used to see things to their root with penetrating knowledge, and to understand them in their broadest limits, such that their disgusting nature is seen as it really is and one has released them in their entirety, can bring one to the uttermost freedom of detachment?

 Pañca+Upādāna+Kkhandha Pañc'upādānakkhandha